 Vision: Danbury Public Schools aspires to advance ALL learners to their highest potential.

 Mission: Danbury Public Schools, in partnership with families and the community provides transformational learning experiences, designed to nurture thoughtful and prepared graduates.

-Danbury Public School System recognizes that, English Learners (ELs) must acquire an additional culture and language.
+Danbury Public School System recognizes that, Multilingual Learners (MLLs) must acquire an additional culture and language.
 Students will acquire a level of English proficiency in listening, speaking, reading, and writing that will allow participation in the mainstream academic program.

 There shall also be opportunities for children who are dominant in Spanish and Portuguese to participate in bilingual educational programs.
-Goals and objectives for English Language Learners are similar to those established for the regular school program and are designed to bring ELs to the same educational performance level that is expected of English dominant children.
+Goals and objectives for Multilingual Learners are similar to those established for the regular school program and are designed to bring MLLs to the same educational performance level that is expected of English dominant children.

 Definition of the ESL Program

 "English as a second language program" means a program that uses only English as the instructional language for eligible students and enables such students to achieve English proficiency and academic mastery of subject matter content and higher order skills, including critical thinking, so as to meet appropriate grade promotion and graduation requirements.